 1) Choose the correct medium and tone

 The first step is to consider all employee communication strategies.
 Choose the right channels and forgo relying solely on now traditional media, such as email.
+But don’t completely disregard email – it still has a lot of value which is why, as well as other channels, your communications employee communication platform should also function as internal communications email software.
 Where it’s appropriate, an informal tone of voice will help your message to resonate.

 Be genuine.
 If your organization sends out insincere, ambiguous communications that discourage transparency, Gen Z is guaranteed to pick up on it first and share with their colleagues in a way that mirrors social media virality.